MaxReinstadler/X2WOTCArchipelago/worlds/x2wotc/docs/en_XCOM 2 War of the Chosen.md

 ## What do location checks and items look like in this game?

-When reaching a location in the strategic layer, a pop-up appears to inform the player about the item they found and who it belongs to.
-No such pop-up will currently appear in the tactical layer.
+When reaching a location, a notification appears informing the player about the item they found and who it belongs to.

 Items are currently only received in the geoscape, including any the player sent to themself.
-When the game receives an item, a pop-up appears to inform the player about what they got and from whom.
+When the game receives an item, a notification appears informing the player about what they got and from whom.

 ## How was this game adapted to fit into Archipelago?